core-wg/oscore/draft-ietf-core-object-security.md

 # OSCOAP Compression {#app-compression}

-The Concise Binary Object Representation (CBOR) combines very small message sizes with extensibility.
-CBOR Object Signing and Encryption (COSE) uses CBOR to achieve smaller message sizes than JOSE.
+The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
+The CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
 In this section we define a simple stateless compression mechanism for OSCOAP, which significantly reduces the per-packet overhead.

+## Encoding of the Object-Security Option {#encoding}

-The value of the Object-Security option for requests SHALL be encoded as follows:
+The value of the Object-Security option SHALL be encoded as follows:

 * The first byte MUST encode a set of flags and the length of the Partial IV parameter.
     - The three least significant bits encode the Partial IV size.
 If their value is 0, the Partial IV is not present in the compressed message.
     - The fourth least significant bit is set to 1 if the kid is present in the compressed message.
-    - The fifth least significant bit is set to 1 if a counter signature is present in the compressed message.
-    - The sixth least significant bit is set to 1 if a group identifier is present in the compressed message.
+    - The fifth-eighth least significant bits (= most significant half-byte) are reserved and SHALL be set to zero when not in use.
 * The following n bytes (n being the value of the Partial IV size in the first byte) encode the value of the Partial IV, if the Partial IV is present (size not 0).
 * The following byte encodes the size of the kid parameter, if the kid is present (flag bit set to 1)
 * The following m bytes (m given by the previous byte) encode the value of the kid, if the kid is present (flag bit set to 1)
-* The following byte encodes the size of the counter signature, if a counter signature is present (flag bit set to 1)
-* The following x bytes (x given by the previous byte) encode the value of the kid, if the kid is present (flag bit set to 1)
-* The following byte encodes the size of the group identifier parameter, if a group identifier is present (flag bit set to 1)
-* The following y bytes (y given by the previous byte) encode the value of the group identifier parameter, if a group identifier is present (flag bit set to 1)
 * The remainining bytes encode the ciphertext.

-In requests, Partial IV and kid MUST be present; counter signature and group Identifier MUST NOT be present.
+The presence of Partial IV and kid in requests and responses is specified in {{cose-object}}.
-In responses without observe, Partial IV, kid, counter signature and group Identifier MUST NOT be present.
-In responses with observe, kid MUST be present; Partial IV, counter signature and group Identifier MUST NOT be present.

 ## Examples {#compression-examples}

+This section provides examples of COSE Objects before and after OSCOAP compression.

-### Example Request
+### Example: Request

-COSE Object Before Compression:
+Before compression:

 ~~~~~~~~~~~
 [